YusseffRuiz/Adaptive_RL/README.md

 **How to use**

-To train a new environment, everything can be ran in main.py class.
+To train a new environment, everything can be run in main.py class.

 Create the agent, specifying learning rates, however, they can be left for the default values: